dotlang/language/doc/RFE.md

 `if ( g @ ABC )` true
 you can define multiple label types at once: `type A,B,C`

-? - define sum types using variant template
+Y - define sum types using variant template
 `type bool := true|false`
 `type boolx := true|false|error`
 then can I write: `myBoolx = bool`?